ai-spatial/DERE/README.md

 The in-situ flux observations are based on public carbon flux benchmark datasets such as CarbonSense.
 The process-based model data include input conditions and simulation outputs from CarbonGlobe.
 The high-level remote sensing labels are derived from ESA CCI plant functional type products.

 Due to data size and data-sharing considerations, processed datasets are not included in this repository.
 Please refer to the paper for detailed data sources, preprocessing procedures, and citations.
-Before running the experiments, please prepare the required data and update the data paths in the corresponding scripts.
+Before running the experiments, please update the default data paths in the scripts, such as `Dataset/DeepED_dataset`, according to your local data location.

 ## 📚 Citation